Edit

 How cells export and embed proteins in the membrane

-Science Like an overprotective parent on the first day of school, a targeting factor sometimes needs a little push to let go of its cargo.
+Science & Technology Like an overprotective parent on the first day of school, a targeting factor sometimes needs a little push to let go of its cargo.
 Scientists at the European Molecular Biology Laboratory (EMBL) in Grenoble, France, have visualised one such hand-over.
 They were the first to determine the structure…

 2010